Ptodoroff/Ptodoroff/README.md

 # 💫 About Me:
 I am an ambitious, self-taught junior blockchain developer <br>with a good understanding of Ethereum's<br> Solidity smart contract programming language.
 I am also fluent in Javascript and React.
 The tools that I use to build the future of web3 include:
 - Openzeppelin's  suite - interfaces and contracts - ERC-20, ERC-721, ERC-1155, etc.
-- Hardhat and Truffle.
+- Hardhat
-- React, Typescript, Javascript, Express and Mongo
+- React, Typescript, Javascript,NestJS, Express and MongoDB, PostgreSQL
-- Ganache
 - ethers.js and web3.js
 - Chainlink's Verifiable Random Function (VRF)